How to Read You Annual Water Report

 Do I need to take special precautions?

-CCRs must state the specific people at risk of getting these contaminants found in their water.
-Such stated examples of people must seek advice about their drinking water from their health care providers.
+CCRs must identify the people at risk of ingesting these contaminants in their water.
+These examples show that people must seek advice about their drinking water from their healthcare providers.

 Where does my water come from?